Steps To Readmission

 8. Complete Training

-Transfer students and first-time college students are required to complete online training from Get Inclusive regarding ACC’s campus sexual assault policy.
+Transfer students and first-time college students are required to complete online Title IX training regarding ACC’s campus sexual assault policy.
 Students will receive an email regarding this requirement.

 9. Make a Payment